ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 docker build -t <userName>/myweb:env .
 ```

-- Run this image without environment variable and see in browser that the background is red.
+- Run this image without the environment variable and see in the browser that the background is red.

 ```bash
 docker run --name myweb-env -dp 80:80 <userName>/myweb:env
 ```

-- Run same image with the environment variable (for example blue) and see in browser that the background is blue.
+- Run the same image with the environment variable (for example, blue) and see in the browser that the background is blue.

 ```bash
 docker run --name myweb-blue --env COLOR=blue -dp 81:80 <userName>/myweb:env